Pod-Point/laravel-aws-pubsub/README.md

 }
 ```

-Now, when the event is being triggered, it will behave like a standard Laravel event, which means other Listeners can listen to it, as usual, but it will also broadcast to the topic defined by the `broadcastOn` method using the payload defined by the `broadcastWith` method.
+Now, when the event is being triggered, it will behave like a standard Laravel event, which means other listeners can listen to it, as usual, but it will also broadcast to the topic defined by the `broadcastOn` method using the payload defined by the `broadcastWith` method.

 #### Broadcast Name / Subject